 Trimming Spider Plant Leaves

-When given the proper growing conditions, spider plants can reach 2 ½ to 3 feet in both diameter and length.
+When given the proper growing conditions, spider plants can reach 2 ½ to 3 feet (up to 1 m.) in both diameter and length.
 As a result, spider plants benefit from an occasional pruning.
 This is normally done during spring, or in most cases, summer.

 Pruning spider plants keeps them at a more desirable and manageable size and rejuvenates their overall health and vigor.
 In addition, the more babies it produces, the more the plant needs fertilizer and water as this uses up much of its energy.
 Therefore, the spiderettes should be removed as well.
 These can then be placed in moist soil or water to make additional plants, which root within a few weeks.